History of Jimmy Fallon in Timeline

 November 4, 2017: Death of his mother, Gloria

-On November 4, 2017, Jimmy Fallon's mother, Gloria, passed away at the age of 68.
-Fallon canceled tapings of The Tonight Show and paid tribute to her a week later.
+On November 4, 2017, Jimmy Fallon's mother, Gloria, passed away at the age of 68 at NYU Langone Medical Center.
+In the following week, scheduled tapings of The Tonight Show episodes were cancelled as a result.
+One week later, Fallon paid tribute to her.

-In June 2018, Fallon apologized again for his interview with Donald Trump on The Tonight Show, acknowledging he "made a mistake".
+In June 2018, Jimmy Fallon again apologized for his interview with Donald Trump, admitting he made a mistake and didn't intend to normalize him.

 November 2021: Purchase of NFT

-In November 2021, Jimmy Fallon most likely purchased an NFT for approximately $216,000.
-This purchase later became a point of controversy when he promoted the NFT on his show in January 2022.
+In November 2021, it was deduced that Jimmy Fallon most likely purchased an NFT for about $216,000.
+This purchase became relevant when he promoted the NFT on his show in January 2022, leading to conflict-of-interest concerns.

-On January 4, 2022, Jimmy Fallon announced that he had tested positive for COVID-19 over the holiday season, crediting the vaccine for his mild symptoms.
+On January 4, 2022, Jimmy Fallon announced that he had tested positive for COVID-19 over the holiday season.
+He credited the COVID-19 vaccine for his mild symptoms and thanked medical professionals.

 January 2022: Criticism for discussing NFTs